j3ys5k/ineedtoponder/content/meditation-foundational-skills.md

 ## Start with Qigong

 I really can’t say enough good things about [Qigong](https://flowingzen.com/start-here/).
 It’s sort of  a form of moving yoga, but much more potent and powerful.
-It combines body movement, breathing, being in nature, sometimes sounds.
+It combines body movement, breathing, being in nature, muscle relaxation, a bit of metta, and sometimes sounds and emotional releasing.
 It’s much easier than going straight into sitting meditation and you get tangible results way faster.
 I highly recommend that beginners start with qigong before sitting meditation.
 A lot of the skills you learned in this article will be developed further doing qigong which you can then take into sitting meditation proper.

 Because of the body movement and the way it builds your energy, it's much much easier to get positive shifts in mood and well being with qigong quickly.
+This in turn creates a postivie feedback loop giving you more energy to go further.
 With sitting meditation it can take a really long time before you see any big benefits and changes in stress levels, mood and energy. (see the where to start section for more).

 ## Caveats - Meditation isn’t Always Positive